Es7evam/blueborne/README.md

 ```
 python bluebornescan.py
 ```
-The rest of it will be guided by the proram interface.
+The rest of it will be guided by the program interface.

 ## Authors